Durham Arts Council

 What if I have an exhibit idea that is not a solo show?

-The DAG and DAC will entertain proposals for exhibits other than solo shows (for example; a show that includes the work of several artists, a show based on a theme, a group or association show).
-We have a separate Proposal for Special Exhibits application form to use for these proposals and you may download it in PDF format. deadline for submitting special proposals is the same as for solo shows.
+The DAC will entertain proposals for exhibits other than solo shows (for example; a show that includes the work of several artists, a show based on a theme, a group or association show).
+We have a separate Proposal for Special Exhibits application.
+You will find the special proposal application link here when it is open.
+The deadline for submitting special proposals is the same as for solo shows.